-5. Drink at least 4-5 litres of water through the day (this requires practice).
+5. Drink at least 6 litres of water through the day (this requires practice).
 It will prevent muscle cramps and keep you hydrated.
-Also, water contains oxygen, which can compensate for the low oxygen levels in high altitude treks.
+Also, water contains oxygen, which can compensate for the low oxygen levels on high altitude treks.

 6. Proteins take a longer time to digest at high altitudes due to low oxygen levels.
 Avoid eating non-vegetarian food.
 You can consume egg instead.
 This will prevent sore muscles and helps replace broken-down muscle protein.

 7. Avoid chocolate and energy bars.
 They definitely give you a sudden boost of energy, but because they almost entirely rely on sugar and corn syrup it results in an unhealthy peak and drop energy cycle.
 This will give rise to hunger pangs after a while.